 Consider protecting your health check endpoint

-Be sure to implement authentication and authorisation mechanisms to prevent unauthorised access to your API health check endpoint.
+Be sure to implement authentication and authorization mechanisms to prevent unauthorized access to your API health check endpoint.
 Regularly review and test your security arrangements to ensure that everything is functioning as it should.

 Health checks sorted now?
 Great.
 Why not dive into these API governance topics next?